Washington: Olympic National Park

 2 miles, easy to moderate.
 Elwha River; 2 to 4 miles, easy

-Start your day early with a sunrise walk the to impressive Marymere Falls.
+Start your day early with a sunrise walk to the impressive Marymere Falls.
 The dramatic 90-foot plunge is named for Mary Alice Barnes, sister of Charles Barnes, a cartographer who produced the first map of the interior of the Olympic Peninsula on the famous yet perilous Seattle Press Expedition of 1889.

 Included Meals: Breakfast, Lunch